victormking/UFC-Analysis---Deep-Dive-into-EDA/README.md

 1. What are the most common methods of victory in the UFC, and how do they vary across weight classes and stances?
 2. How do different fight metrics (e.g., strikes landed, takedowns) correlate with winning outcomes?
 3. Can we predict the outcome of a fight based on historical performance data and fighter attributes?

+**Special Note**
+This is part 1 of this project.
+Summary Statistics and EDA.